California Department of Fair Employment and Housing v. Activision Blizzard: Collaborating investigations

 Activision Blizzard employees speaking to Schreier said some complaints about the company's hostile environment went unreported because some senior management was known to disregard such incidents.
 Blizzard was also averse to reporting these problems to its parent Activision, which internally had been called the "Eye of Sauron", fearing retribution if the problems became known.

 An investigative report by The Wall Street Journal published on November 16, 2021, stated that Kotick had been well aware of the misconduct at the company but had done little to stem it.
 The report describes one example of a former female employee of Activision's subsidiary Sledgehammer Games who said she had been raped by her male supervisor in 2016 and 2017 after she had been coerced to get drunk at work events.
 She had reported the incidents to management but nothing had been done, and instead the company reached a settlement with her after she had filed a lawsuit against them.
 Kotick had been aware of this and similar events, according to internal documents reviewed by The Wall Street Journal, but had failed to inform shareholders, which belied his more recent statements he had made at the onset of the DFEH's lawsuit.
 In another case given in the report, Dan Bunting, the co-founder of Treyarch Studios, had been accused of misconduct in 2017.
 An internal investigation had led to the suggestion of firing Bunting, but Kotick had reportedly vetoed this move due to his studio's success with the Call of Duty series, and instead he was ordered to see counseling.
-A second, external review in 2020 of Bunting's behavior found the same conclusion to firing Bunting, but only until the Wall Street Journal began their investigation was Bunting actually removed from the company.
+A second, external review in 2020 of Bunting's behavior found the same conclusion to firing Bunting, but not until the Wall Street Journal began their investigation was Bunting actually removed from the company.
 The report also describes specific cases of Kotick involved in misconduct, including a case where he threatened to kill an assistant in 2006 which he settled out of court.